 We represent you on the Area Boards with a view of bringing local decision making back into the community.
 CATG is a sub-group of the Area Boards that specifically deals with highway issues.

 We look at ways to improve the behaviour of road users through the village.
 We helped the implementation of the 40mph speed limit, speedwatch and getting better signage to promote the 7.5 tonnes limit.

-Members of our parish council will visit the sick, the elderly, the infirm, when they need it.
+Members of our parish council are able to visit the sick and elderly when a need arises.
 We can put them in touch with those whose role it is to help or look after them, wherever that is possible.

 Parish Stewards are responsibile for looking after the fabric of our village and take care of the smaller issues that arise from time to time.
 Larger projects are dealt with via a different process.
 We provide an immediate way of getting messages to the Parish Steward and provide you with feedback.

 The generosity of past residents of this parish gave a most excellent village hall for our community.
 Two parish councillors represent your views and wishes on the management committee to ensure that this asset of the village is run in a manner to enhance our environment for everyone's benefit.